 Think you might struggle with Dry January?

 Even for those of you who feel that you are not particularly heavy drinkers, breaking a habit can be difficult.
-You may have got in to the routine of having a drink every evening with your dinner, or to help you unwind at the end of a stressful day, so even if you do not consider yourself an alcoholic, Dry January may be more challenging than it sounds.
-So here are a few tips to help you achieve an alcohol free month.
+You may have gotten into the routine of having a drink every evening with your dinner, or to help you unwind at the end of a stressful day, so even if you do not consider yourself an alcoholic

 - Tell everyone what you’re doing – get them all to sponsor you and then you won’t find people trying to encourage you to have “just one” as they might normally.